zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Each PC has at least two species they may choose from at level up: their primary species and dragon-blood.
 If in your game, the PC has been biten by a goblin, you may choose to gain goblin features -- Goblinisation is contagious.

-If you wish to play as a further mixed-species character, please discuss with your DM at character generation.

-Cat?
-2nd magical race?

-##### Species Template

-each template gives +1HP & +1 Initiative?

-Starting equipment: item and other animal, linked biologically or otherwise iconic

-Starting equipment (addenda): cultural, religious, or problem-approach signifier
+#### Mortals

+Individually, mortals are weak.
+Their own hope of taking on a dragon is huddling together as a pack and striking from the shadows.
+Each level of Mortal gives you +1 Coorperation and +1 Stealth.

-A -- Animal nature.
-Establishes how being this animal works.
+A -- Cooperation

-A -- Animal feature.
-Feel free to pull from pop culture as well as biology.
-If the Animal Nature doesn't provide you anything for combat, this feature should be combat-related.

-B -- Animal feature (utility or support)

-C -- Animal Feature (combat-related)

-D -- Capstone, related to some greater entity

-#### Human

-Mankind's great strength are war, cooperation and breeding.
-Every time you Level up as a human, gain 1 Mastery.

-Mastery:

-You can spend a Mastery Point to alter an adjacent ally's Roll.
+You can spend Cooperation Points to alter an adjacent ally's Roll.
 You can influence any in-game d20 or damage roll.
 You cannot influence magic dice, or natural 1s or 20s on a d20.
 You cannot alter your own roll.
 You can spend Mastery points after the dice have landed.
 Mastery points replenish with a full night's rest.

-A -- Master of Horses
-You can treat a trained animal you keep as henchman.
-If it's a war dog or war horse, they can fight as a Level 1 character.
-Unless something very, very unfortunate happens, your favorite pet will survive even when knocked out of a fight.
+For each Cooperation Point spent, increase the roll by one.

-B -- Hateful
+B -- Opportunist

-Humans use one dice step higher when rolling damage.
+Whenever you have a stiuational advantage on an attack roll (surprise, high ground, etc.), you deal an additional +1d6 damage.

-C -- Communal
+C -- Selfish

-Your Mastery points give a +2 bonus per point spent, instead of +1.
+When it truly comes down to it, all that matters is number one.
+You can spend Cooperation points to benefit yourself (instead of being forced to help others).

-D -- Proud
+D -- Pack Leader

-You gain a minor noble title.
-Name your new noble house, select heraldy and house motto.
-When you fight under your own banner, gain +1 Attack and Armor.
-Hirelings now have a starting loyalty of +X (16% to flee).
+Your Cooperation Points give a +2 bonus per point spent, instead of +1.
+Hirelings who fight under your command, gain +1 Skill and Armor, and they start with Hirelings now have a starting loyalty of +X (16% to flee).

-#### Halfling

-Small, friendly, love comforts, lucky.
-For each Halfling Level, +1 to Save.

-A -- Gourmand
-You have exceptional taste.
-With just a tiny taste, you tell what the ingredients are (e.g. if there's poison.)
-This allows reverse engineering most potions.

-A -- Love of Comfort
-Whenever you gain a drunkenness point, you heal 1d4 HP.
-You can do this a number of times equal to your Halfling Level until you sleep it off.

-B -- Jolly
-When you encounter a creature for the first time, you have a 50% chance to change their Disposition to "Curious" or "Friendly".
-People just seem to like you.

-C -- Lucky Dodge
-You critically succeed Armor rolls on 18, 19 or 20.

-D -- Damned Little Buggers
-Whenever a larger enemy misses you with a melee attack, you may force them to make another melee attack against a target within range.
-It's possible to make enemies hit themselves with this ability.

-#### Really Good Dog
+#### Dragon-Blood

-+1 HP and +1 Initiative for every template.
+A Dragon is an unstoppable force of physical and magical might.
+The embodiment of an element and pure greed.
+As Dragon-Blood, you inherited some of your ancestor's power, that is slowly manifesting despite your weak mortal flesh.
+Each level of Dragon Blood gives you +1 HP and +1 Mana Dice (MD).
+You never roll mishaps for your Dragon Magic.

+The first time you gain a Dragon-Blood template, choose the element of your ancestral dragon: acid, fire, stone and storm.
+It will be used by features you gain, and you cannot change it later.

-A -- Dog, +1 Attack
+A -- Dragonspeech

-You lack hands and cannot climb ropes.
-Your fur coat gives you +3 Armor as if it were armor, but takes up no inventory Slots.
-You only have 2 Quick-draw Slots and 4 Body Slots.
-Your bite deals 1d6 damage.
-You can recognise scents.
-You can "talk" freely with people who have known you a long time (other PCs), but are otherwise limited to doggy communication.
-You are fluent in Canine.

-Your intelligence is doggy intelligence.
-You'll never be able to do calculus, but you can notice the seams of a trap or spot a counterfeit coin.
+You understand and can use Dragonspeech in both written word and speech.

-A -- Best Friends
+A -- Dragon Breath

-Pick another PC to be your best friend.
-Whenever you are both adjacent to each other, you both get +2 on all d20 rolls that you make at the same time against the same thing.

-B -- Lick

-If you best friend is Dying, you can lick their face to restore them to 1 HP.
-If your best friend is ever out of control (paralyzed, mind-controleed, raging, etc.) you can nip them to give them a new save against the effect.
+R: [dice]x20' cone T: area D:0

+Deal d6 damage to anything in the cone.
+Roll against their Encumberance for half damage.
+Storm breath extinguishes all fires smaller than a bonfire.
+Fire breath sets things on fire.
+Acid breath bleaches the colour from objects and irritates eyes.
+Stone breath covers things with a thin layer of sand.

-B -- Wag
+B -- Draconic Hide and Retractable Claws

-When you wag your tail, humanoid children of all species must save as if vs. charm person.

-C -- Sniff

-As detect evil and detect magic except range is 3".

-C -- Growl, +1 Attack

-A single enemy must Save vs Fear or be unable to attack or approach you for one turn.
-Doesn't work if you are non-threatening.
-Growling is a standard action.

-D -- Takedown

-Whenever you bite an opponent and get a 18 or 19 on the Attack Roll, you get a free Maneuver to Trip your target.

-D -- Epic Nose

-If you spend a minute sniffing a creature, you can learn a terrific amount of things about it.
-You learn the answers to 1 question about the creature's habits. (e.g. Does it work for the druid?
-What dungeon level is it from?).
-If it is possible to follow a trail by scent, you can follow that trail by scent.

-Dog Quest

-At some point in your career, you will attract the attention of the Dog Barons, who will give you a quest to prove your doggishness.
-Example quests include killing a Cat Prince (rakshasa) who is hiding in town somewhere, digging into a forgotten barrow and returning with the femur from the wight king who was buried there, or rescuing some prince who fell down a well in orcish territory.
-(This will probably involve the other PCs chasing after you shouting "Where are you going, boy?
-Come Back!")

-If you refuse or fail this quest, you will be shunned by the Dog Clans of the cities.
-If you succeed, you will win allies among the Dog Clans and can call on their help in the cities.
-Examples of help: gossip, relaying messages, safe houses, and / or the assistance of a pack of mangy street dogs.

-#### Dragon

-Strong, magical and extremely greedy for gold.
-Choose an element: acid, air, fire, ice, lightning, stone and water.
+Your claws are weapons that you can instantly extend to wield and retract to hide.
+If not wearing body armor, Armor +3.

-A -- Goldnose
+B -- Goldnose
 You can smell gold, jewels, gem, silver, minerals and crystals of value.
 If you stand at a crossroads and sniff, the DM will tell you which direction has the most treasure.
 If you sniff in an empty room, the DM will tell you if you smell the faint odor of potentially buried treasure.

-A -- Dragon Breath, +1 MD

-R: 20' cone T: area D:0

-Deal \[sum\] damage to anything in the cone.
-Save for half damage.
-Wind or Water breath extinguishes all fires smaller than a bonfire.
-Fire breath sets things on fire.
-Acid breath bleaches the colour from objects and irritates eyes.

-B -- Draconic Hide

-Reduce all incoming damage from your draconic element by 2.
-If not wearing body armor, Armor +3.

-B -- Dragonspeech

-You understand and can use Dragonspeech.
+If you choose not to move toward the treasure, Roll versus your Dragon TN.
+On a fail, you Stress rises by your \[Dragon Level\].

+Your Dragon TN = 10 + Willpower + Dragon Level

-C -- Retractable Claws and Winglets.
+C -- Draconic Terror

-Your claws are weapons that you can instantly extend and retract.
-Your wings are developed enough to fly for 1d4 rounds, though you cannot hover and must keep moving.
-Your wings get tired easily so you must take a breather before flying again.
-Your wings require special clothing and armor to accommodate them.
+R: hearing distance T: [Sum] HD of creatures D: 10 min / permanent

+Targets fear you.
+A Roll against their Willpower TN + your Dragon Level to negate.
+If [sum] is at least 4 times the creature's HD, the duration becomes permanent until they see you doing something that dispels the fear.

 D -- Dragon Flight

-Your wings are fully grown.
-You have a full flight speed and can hover.

-D -- Draconic Roar

-R: hearing distance T: \[Sum\] HD of creatures D: 10 min / permanent

-Targets fear you.
-Save negates.
-If \[sum\] is at least 4 times the creature's HD, the duration becomes permanent until they see you doing something that dispels the fear.
+You gain the ability to sprout a pair of dragon wings from your back, gaining a flying speed equal to your current speed.
+It takes a full combat turn to unfurl or retract your wings.

+You can't manifest your wings while wearing armor unless the armor is made to accommodate them, and clothing not made to accommodate your wings might be destroyed when you manifest them.

 #### Goblin